francolutzen/Lighting-Control-Lab/README.md

 # Lighting-Control-Lab

+## Overview

-Personal laboratory dedicated to the study, documentation and experimentation of lighting control, immersive experience design and visual atmosphere creation.
+Lighting-Control-Lab is a structured design and experimentation framework for lighting systems, immersive environments, and audiovisual experience creation.

-This repository serves as a long-term knowledge base where technical concepts, creative experiments, practical projects and design methodologies are documented as part of an ongoing journey in lighting design and event production.
+It is not a collection of isolated projects, but a layered system for understanding how lighting behaves, how it is designed, and how it is executed in real or simulated performance environments.

+The repository evolves as a long-term study of the relationship between technology, music, perception, and visual design.

+---

 ## Vision

-Light is more than a technical resource.
-It is a design tool capable of transforming spaces, influencing perception, reinforcing musical dynamics and shaping the emotional experience of an audience.
+Light is not only a technical output.

+It is a behavioral and perceptual design medium capable of shaping emotion, directing attention, reinforcing musical structure, and transforming physical space.
-The purpose of this laboratory is to explore the intersection between technology, creativity, music and human perception through the design and programming of lighting systems.

-## Areas of Exploration
+This laboratory explores how lighting systems can be designed as structured experiences rather than static effects.

+---

+## System Architecture

+The repository is organized into functional layers:

+---

 ### Foundations

-Fundamental concepts related to DMX512, lighting theory, color theory, visual perception and spatial design.
+Defines the technical base of lighting systems.

+Covers:
+- DMX512 fundamentals
+- fixture behavior
+- color systems
+- spatial and visual principles
+- core lighting theory

+---

 ### Lighting Control

-Documentation about lighting control systems, DMX programming, software workflows, MIDI integration and fixture configuration.

-### Atmospheres

-Collection of visual atmospheres designed to produce specific emotional, aesthetic and experiential outcomes.
+Focuses on the operational execution of lighting systems.

+Covers:
+- DMX programming workflows
+- software control (e.g. QLC+)
+- MIDI integration
+- scene and chase execution
+- fixture configuration

+---

 ### Show Design

-Concepts, methodologies and design processes used to create coherent lighting experiences for events and performances.
+Defines the psychological and perceptual principles behind lighting decisions.

+Covers:
+- color psychology
+- visual rhythm
+- energy curves
+- audience perception
+- emotional design logic

+---

-### Music And Lighting
+### Lighting Translation Lab

-Research and experimentation focused on the relationship between musical structure, rhythm, dynamics and lighting behavior.

-### Projects

-Documentation of real and experimental projects, including planning, setup design, programming decisions, execution and evaluation.
+Defines how musical structure is translated into lighting behavior.

+Covers:
+- BPM to timing conversion
+- rhythm interpretation
+- state mapping from music sections
+- structure-to-light translation rules

+---

 ### Experiments

-Practical tests, observations and creative explorations aimed at understanding lighting behavior, audience perception and visual impact.
+Documents behavioral tests and system prototypes.

+Covers:
+- isolated lighting behaviors
+- state systems
+- movement and intensity testing
+- visual and perceptual observations

+---

+### Atmospheres
+Defines intentional emotional lighting environments.

+Covers:
+- complete emotional lighting designs
+- color + movement + rhythm systems
+- curated visual experiences
+- psychological intent

+---

+### Performance Systems
+Documents complete end-to-end lighting executions.

+Covers:
+- full system implementations
+- real or simulated performances
+- fixture setups and programming logic
+- integration of all repository layers
+- evaluation and analysis

+---

 ### Learning Log

-Chronological record of discoveries, lessons learned, challenges and progress throughout the learning process.
+Chronological record of insights, progress, and design evolution.

+---

 ### Assets

-Images, videos, diagrams, reference material and supporting documentation.
+Reference material including:
+- images
+- diagrams
+- manuals
+- videos
+- supporting documentation

+---

 ## Current Focus

-* DMX512 fundamentals
+- DMX512 fundamentals and system behavior
-* Scene and chase programming
-* Fixture configuration
-* Manual lighting operation
-* Color experimentation
-* Atmosphere design
-* Event lighting concepts
+- lighting control workflows (manual and software-based)
+- state-based lighting design systems
+- translation of music into structured lighting behavior
+- development of reusable lighting architectures
+- immersive atmosphere design

+---

 ## Long-Term Objectives

-* Develop advanced lighting programming skills
-* Design immersive visual experiences
-* Integrate MIDI control workflows
+- develop a personal lighting design methodology
+- build a library of reusable lighting systems
+- design structured audiovisual experiences
+- integrate music-driven lighting control systems
-* Expand into show control and automation
+- expand into advanced show control and automation
-* Explore projection and visual storytelling
-* Build a professional methodology for event lighting design
+- explore narrative and immersive lighting design

+---

 ## Philosophy

-Technology is only part of the process.
+Technology defines what is possible.

+Design defines what is meaningful.

-The ultimate goal is to understand how light, space, movement, color and music interact to create meaningful experiences for people.
+This repository focuses on how lighting, music, space, and perception interact to form structured experiences rather than isolated effects.